 Our graduate faculty are active in research, demonstrating a clear adherence to our department’s mission of fostering state-of-the-art research.
 Our faculty publish articles in top journals such as American Sociological Review, Social Forces, and Qualitative Research, as well as books from top scholarly presses.
 Our faculty also present at both national and international conferences and obtain external funding from top foundations including the National Science Foundation and the George Kaiser Family Foundation.
 Our department also offers a strong emphasis on collaborative research between graduate students and faculty members.
 Many of our faculty have produced co-authored publications with graduate students.

-Our faculty have won numerous awards and honors at the national and university levels including the Evelyn Gilbert Unsung Hero Award from Academy of Criminal Justice Sciences (Sharp, 2013), the Good Teaching Award (Sharp, 2005; Hope, 2009; Bass, 2010), the Kinney-Sugg Outstanding Professor Award (Grasmick, 2004; Sharp, 2010), the Irene Rothbaum Award for Outstanding Assistant Professor in the College of Arts and Sciences (Bass, 2004; Worthen, 2013), the Robert D. Lemon Social Justice Award from the Center for Social Justice (Sharp, 2012; Worthen 2013), President’s Distinguished Faculty Mentoring Program Outstanding Mentor Award (Bass, 2006), and the Dean’s Outstanding Advising Award (Clay, 2002).
+Our faculty have won numerous awards and honors at the national and university levels including the Evelyn Gilbert Unsung Hero Award from Academy of Criminal Justice Sciences (Sharp, 2013), the Good Teaching Award (Sharp, 2005; Hope, 2009; Bass, 2010), the Kinney-Sugg Outstanding Professor Award (Grasmick, 2004; Sharp, 2010), the Irene Rothbaum Award for Outstanding Assistant Professor in the College of Arts and Sciences (Bass, 2004; Worthen, 2013; Perry 2018), the Robert D. Lemon Social Justice Award from the Center for Social Justice (Sharp, 2012; Worthen 2013), President’s Distinguished Faculty Mentoring Program Outstanding Mentor Award (Bass, 2006), and the Dean’s Outstanding Advising Award (Clay, 2002).

 Graduate Research and Training